Wall Street Pummels SmileDirectClub Inc. (SDC) After Recent Earnings Report

 SDC’s Market Performance

-SDC stocks went down by -3.73% for the week, with a monthly drop of -11.93% and a quarterly performance of -14.46%, while its annual performance rate touched 109.61%.
-The volatility ratio for the week stands at 4.17% while the volatility levels for the past 30 days are set at 4.70% for SmileDirectClub Inc..
-The simple moving average for the period of the last 20 days is -4.99% for SDC stocks with a simple moving average of -8.66% for the last 200 days.
+SDC stocks went up by 9.18% for the week, with a monthly jump of 4.34% and a quarterly performance of -17.22%, while its annual performance rate touched 109.47%.
+The volatility ratio for the week stands at 5.30% while the volatility levels for the past 30 days are set at 4.70% for SmileDirectClub Inc..
+The simple moving average for the period of the last 20 days is 7.97% for SDC stocks with a simple moving average of 2.50% for the last 200 days.

 Analysts’ Opinion of SDC